Send to Coventry

-To send someone to Coventry is an idiom used in England meaning to deliberately ostracise someone.
+"Send to Coventry" is an idiom used in England meaning to deliberately ostracise someone.
 Typically, this is done by not talking to them, avoiding their company, and acting as if they no longer exist.
-In essence, and by modern parlance, to ‘blank’ someone.
-Coventry is a cathedral city historically in Warwickshire.
+Coventry is a historical cathedral city in the West Midlands county.

 Origin

 The origins of this phrase are unknown, although it is quite probable that events in Coventry in the English Civil War in the 1640s play a part.
 One hypothesis as to its origin is based upon The History of the Rebellion and Civil Wars in England, by Edward Hyde, 1st Earl of Clarendon.
 In this work, Clarendon recalls how Royalist troops that were captured in Birmingham were taken as prisoners to Coventry, which was a Parliamentarian stronghold.
 These troops were often not received warmly by the locals.

 A book entitled Lives of the Most Remarkable Criminals (1735) states that Charles II passed an act "whereby any person with malice aforethought by lying in wait unlawfully cutting out or disabling the tongue, putting out an eye, slitting the nose or cutting off the nose or lip of any subject of His Majesty ... shall suffer death."
 This was called the Coventry Act, after Sir John Coventry MP, who had "had his nose slit to the bone" by attackers.